Why was Maine shooter allowed to have guns? Questions swirl in wake of massacre

 New York State Police responded and brought Card to a hospital at the U.S. Military Academy in West Point for an evaluation.
 Card spent 14 days at the Four Winds Psychiatric Hospital in Katonah, New York, which is a few miles (kilometers) from West Point.

-Jonathan Crisp, an army lawyer for two decades before starting a criminal defense practice, said when soldiers are committed involuntarily to mental health facilities by others in the chain of command, it is a “reportable” event under Army regulations that triggers a requirement to alert others.
-A provost marshal enters the incident into a military database that puts the FBI on notice so it can enter the name into a background list of people prevented from buying weapons.
+Jonathan Crisp, an army lawyer for two decades before starting a criminal defense practice, said when soldiers are committed involuntarily to mental health facilities by others in the chain of command, it is a “reportable” event under Army regulations that triggers a requirement to alert others, including the FBI.

 “If they took him and he didn’t want to go and he refused to be admitted, it’s a slam dunk,” Crisp said.
 “This should have been reported.”

+Questions over military protocols that should’ve been enacted with Card are similar to those raised after a 2017 mass shooting during Sunday services at a church in Sutherland Springs, Texas.
+More than two dozen people — including eight children — were shot and killed by a gunman who had served in the Air Force before the attack and had once escaped a mental health center.

-Card returned home on Aug.
-3, according to the Army.
-At that time, the Army directed that while on duty, he shouldn't be allowed to have a weapon, handle ammunition or participate in live-fire activity.
+After Card left the psychiatric facility in early August, the Army directed that while on duty, he shouldn’t be allowed to have a weapon, handle ammunition or participate in live-fire activity.
 It also declared him to be non-deployable.

-While much is still unknown surrounding the nature of Card’s mental health treatment, military experts say that even if Card’s commanders determined he shouldn’t be around weapons after being committed, they would have had only a handful of options to implement, such as prohibiting him from handling weapons while on duty or attempting to sever him from the Army Reserves.
-There’s little they can do when the citizen-soldiers are away from their unit and back in civilian life.
+Military experts say that even if Card’s commanders determined he shouldn’t be around weapons after being committed, they would have had only a handful of options to implement, such as prohibiting him from handling weapons while on duty or attempting to sever him from the Army Reserves.
+There’s little they can do when the citizen-soldiers are back in civilian life.

 Several weeks after his release from the hospital, on Sept.
 15, a deputy was sent to visit Card’s home in Bowdoin, about 10 miles (16 kilometers) southeast of Lewiston, for a wellness check.
-Card's unit requested it after a soldier said he was afraid Card was “going to snap and commit a mass shooting” because he was hearing voices again, according to documents released by the Sagadahoc County Sheriff’s Office.
-The deputy went to Card’s trailer but couldn't find him.
+A deputy went to Card’s trailer but couldn’t find him.

+The sheriff’s office then sent out a statewide alert seeking help locating Card.
+It included a warning that he was known to be “armed and dangerous” and that officers should use extreme caution.

+On Sept.
+16, the same deputy and another one returned to Card’s trailer.
+Card’s car was there and the deputy said he could hear him moving around the trailer, but no one answered the door, according to the deputy’s report.

-Sagadahoc County Sheriff Joel Merry said Wednesday deputies didn’t have legal authority to press the case if Card didn’t want to open the door.
+Deputies didn’t have legal authority to press the case if Card didn’t want to open the door, Sagadahoc County Sheriff Joel Merry said Wednesday .

 On Oct.
 18, the sheriff’s office canceled a statewide alert seeking help locating Card.

-One week later, shortly before 7 p.m. on Oct.
+A week later, shortly before 7 p.m. on Oct.
 25, authorities began receiving 911 calls about a gunman at the Just-In-Time Recreation bowling alley in Lewiston.
-Four local police officers who were in plain clothes at a nearby gun range arrived at the shooting scene a minute and a half after the first 911 call, but the gunman had already left.
-Other Lewiston officers arrived at the scene within four minutes of the first call.

-Twelve minutes after the first 911 call and as the first state troopers began arriving at the bowling alley, authorities began getting calls about a gunman at Schemengees Bar and Grille about 4 miles (6.4 km) away.
-Officers arrived at the bar five minutes later, but again, the attacker had already left.

-Seven people were killed at the bowling, eight were killed at the bar and three others died at the hospital, authorities said.

 Condon reported from New York, Whitehurst from Washington, D.C., and Kruesi from Nashville.
 Associated Press writers David Sharp, Jake Bleiberg, Robert F. Bukaty, David R. Martin and Matt Rourke in Lewiston, Maine, contributed to this report along with Patrick Whittle in Portland, Maine, and Michael Casey in Boston.